BrettRegnier/stm32f411cube-gcc/README.md

   - `all`       Builds the target ELF binary.
   - `program`   Flashes the ELF binary to the target board.
   - `debug`     Launches GDB and connects to the target.
-  - `cube`      Downloads the most recent STM32Cube version from the ST website and extract it to `cube`.
+  - `cube`      Downloads the most recent STM32Cube version from the ST github and extract it to `contrib/cube_f4`.
-  - `template`  Copies a simple example/template, startup code and a linker script from the `cube` to your `src` directory.
+  - `template`  Copies a simple example/template, startup code and a linker script from the `contrib/cube_f4` to your `src` directory.
   - `clean`     Remove all files and directories which have been created during the compilation.

 ## Installing

 Before building, you must install the GNU compiler toolchain.
-I'm using the the `gnu-none-eabi` triple shipped with recent Debian and Ubuntu versions:
+- I'm using the the `gnu-none-eabi` triple shipped with recent Debian and Ubuntu versions:
+    ```bash
     sudo apt-get install gcc-arm-none-eabi binutils-arm-none-eabi
+    ```

-You also might want to install some other libraries and debuggers:
+- You also might want to install some other libraries and debuggers:
+    ```bash
     sudo apt-get install openocd gdb-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib
+    ```

 ## Source code

 Your source code has to be put in the `src` directory.

+Includes need to be put into the `inc` directory.

 Dont forget to add your source files in the Makefile.

 ## Programming and debugging code on the board